glassnotes/CPEN-400Q/README.md

 * 04 - More on measurement; multi-qubit states and gates
 * 05 - Our first quantum algorithms
 * 06 - Quantum teleportation
+* 07 - Expectation values; introducing the VQC

 ## Resources